incrediblesound/Jump-Into-JavaScript/README.md

 The third part is a set of files contained in the directory called "code".
 Your first assignment is to find that directory and view those files.
 There many not be many there now because this is a work in progress.
 Those files are simple lessons on basic JavaScript concepts.
 Other people have already writtin very good books on JavaScript and I don't want to duplicate their effort, so they will focus on using code to demonstrate the concepts.

 That brings me to my first reference link.
 Much of what I write below consists of the why and how of becoming a software engineer.
 The first step is, of course, to become familiar with the JavaScript programming language.
-So here it is, the
+So here it is:

 [PLACES TO LEARN JAVASCRIPT ONLINE](https://github.com/incrediblesound/Jump-Into-JavaScript/blob/master/references/learn_javascript.md)